Last updated: June 30, 2024

 Sky ECC is a Canada-based communications network and service provider

-Founded in 2008 by Jean-François Eap, it bills itself as the most secure messaging platform you can use.
-It is so confident in its systems that it offers a nice reward to anyone who can break the encryption on one of its phones.
+Founded in 2008 by Jean-François Eap, it promotes itself as the most secure messaging platform you can use.
+He is so confident in his systems that it offers a nice reward to anyone who can break the encryption on any of his phones.

 The price of a license for the use of a device for one year is displayed at 2200 euros